Selimiye Tunnel

 Situated near Selimiye village, the 1366 m-long single-tube tunnel carries two lanes of traffic in east-bound direction only.
 Selimiye Tunnel is flanked by a series of shorter tunnels on the same route.

 The construction of the tunnel was preceded by a major landslide, which occurs often in the region.
 After the east-bound part of divided highway was blocked by a landslide, traffic was maintained a long time on the west-bound part.
-The problem was solved by building of a series of tunnels built on the east-bound highway part in the vicinity of Selimiye village.
+The problem was solved by building a series of tunnels on the east-bound highway part, in the vicinity of Selimiye village.
 The construction works began on 25 August 2009.
 In October 2010, the tunnel was put into service.
-Another landslide, which took place at the same place in October 2013, blocked this time the west-bound part of the highway in a length of 150 m.
-During the road maintenance period, Selimiye Tunnel was used bi-directional.
+However, another landslide occurred on October 2013 in the same place, blocking the west-bound part of the highway in a length of 150 m.
+During the road maintenance period, the Selimiye Tunnel was temporarily used for bi-directional.